Skip to content

 What Wears Out

 The grip coating is the first thing to go.
-After 100+ runs, the textured surface becomes smoother and the grip decreases noticeably.
-This is gradual — you won't wake up one day and find them useless — but there's a clear degradation curve between months 6 and 18.
+After 100+ runs, the textured surface becomes smoother and grip decreases noticeably.
+This is gradual; you won't wake up one day and find them useless, but there's a clear degradation curve between months 6 and 18.

 The lenses hold up reasonably well if you avoid dry-wiping sand or grit.
-After 8 months of use, my pair has very fine surface scratches (visible in certain light but not affecting vision) and one small nick from a trail branch.
-The polycarbonate is impact-resistant but not scratch-resistant — treat the lenses with the same care you'd give any sport eyewear.
+After 8 months of regular use, fine surface scratches are visible in certain light but don't affect vision, and there's one small nick from a trail branch.
+The polycarbonate is impact-resistant but not scratch-resistant.

 The frame and hinges remain solid.
-No loosening, no warping, no cracks.
-The acetate holds its shape well even with temperature changes (hot car, cold mornings).
+No loosening, no warping, no cracks through temperature changes from hot cars to cold morning runs.

 What It Costs Over Time